Welcome | spec | C-PLOT | Support | Users | Contact

 The NI driver distribution contains instructions for installation, which should be followed.
 Note, though, there is no need to run the ibconf utility to configure the driver for spec for the PC cards (although ibconf must be used with the GPIB-ENET device to initialize the /etc/gpibrc file.) spec does all GPIB access from the board level device, normally /dev/gpib0.
 No other special device files are needed. spec also sets the device parameters, such as timeouts and end-of-string behavior, as needed at run time.

-spec does need to be linked with the cib.o file included in the driver distribution.
+For the 0.x and 2.9 drivers and the nienet-linux packages, spec needs to be linked with the cib.o file included in the driver distribution.
 When running the spec installation script Install, enter the appropriate path for the file's location when presented with the following:

 Choices for Extra object files are: